 My greatest achievement has been finishing five manuscripts and getting so far with the editing process for my first novel.
 It’s been surreal to see how far my writing has improved.

 2. What is your blog all about?

-My blog is about spreading writing advice around and sharing writing experiences.
-I try to keep it to where any writer – no matter what age or skill or where the writer lives – can enjoy reading my blogs.
+My blog is about sharing writing advice and experiences.
+I try to keep it to where any writer – no matter what age or skill – can enjoy reading my blog.

 3. Do you collect anything?

 Of course!
 I actually collect crushed pennies.
 Most of mine are from Disney World or Disney Land because they have crushed penny machines everywhere.
 So far, I have thirty-three that I collected and six that my friend collected for me.
 That brings my total to thirty-nine pennies.

 4. What’s your favorite genre to write/read in?

 I love writing/reading fantasy and soft sci-fi.
 Anything story with magic is great to me.

 My guilty pleasure has to be anime.
 I’ve been getting into 僕のヒーローアカデミー (Boku no hero academia) recently.
 I’m caught up to season two right now.